 And—which is more—you’ll be a Man, my son.

-Triumph (stock market rises) and disaster (stock market crashes) are just two imposters, as Kipling writes.
+Triumph (stock market gains) and disaster (stock market losses) are just two imposters, as Kipling writes.
 Treat them just the same, and you will be fine in life and investing…come what may.

 Feel better now?